jan-gebauer/metafield_discounts/README.md

 # Metafield Discounts

-Metafield Discounts is a Shopify App built using the standard Shopify Remix stack.
+Metafield Discounts is a Shopify App built using the standard Shopify TS Remix stack.

 ## What does it do?